SandwichRising/midiRouter/README.md

 Thank you for stopping in and taking a look at the project!
 Please let me know if you make a router, it would be really neat to see someone benefitting from this.
 If anyone would like to collaborate, please feel encouraged.
 The hardware side of this project is much easier for me than the software, so working with this hodgepodge of midi objects and libraries to get all the ports working has not been the easiest, and I could use some help optimizing it.
 As far as I can tell it currently duplicates any type of midi message it receives, and then distributes it again properly, except in some USB hosting cases.

 It would be really good to see this project turn into a more robust piece of open source DIY music equipment with community support!
-I've seen the potential for Teensy's powering midi routers, and the sky is the limit.
+I've seen the potential for Teensys powering midi routers, and the sky is the limit.

 To program, install [Arduino IDE](https://www.arduino.cc/en/software) and [Teensyduino](https://www.pjrc.com/teensy/teensyduino.html) addon in order to flash Teensy over USB.